-Operational risk is the risk of loss resulting from inadequate or failed internal processes, people and systems or external events.
+Operational risk is the risk of loss due to inadequate or failed internal processes, people and systems or criminal activity.
+Operational risk can also arise from external events such as extreme weather, natural disasters, cyber-attacks or acts of terrorism.